Situated Natural Language Explanations

 \section{Discussion}

-\paragraph{Generalization to more situations} The human evaluations only involved two simulated scenarios -- namely, those involving the length of time.
-However, the automated evaluation results show that situated NLE can work in these situations.
-For example, those NLEs with higher abstractness (i.e., lower concreteness scores) are preferred when explaining to experts.
-Then the prompts like opt.abstract.1 and opt.abstract.2 are more suitable than the baseline.
+\paragraph{Generalization to more situations} The evaluations only involved two simulated situations -- where the audience is either busy or detail-oriented.
+However, the scores listed in this paper implicitly describes many more situations: The importance of these scores can vary depending on the situation.
+Once the desired features of NLEs are specified in those new situations, we believe that the corresponding prompting techniques can be applied.

-\paragraph{On the faithfulness of explanations} Faithfulness has been a requirement for explanations. \citet{jacovi-goldberg-2020-towards} stated that the explanations should correctly reflect the reasoning path of the model decisions.
-We extend this faithfulness requirement: there may be multiple paths toward the same decision, but we need to emphasize the correct path and present in a suitable manner to the audience.
+\paragraph{Good explanations should be both faithful and suitable} Faithfulness has been a requirement for explanations. \citet{jacovi-goldberg-2020-towards} stated that the explanations should correctly reflect the reasoning path of the model decisions.
+We defer to \citet{lyu2023Faithfula} for a review of faithfulness in explanations.
+Being suited to the situations is an extension of the faithfulness requirement: there may be multiple correct paths toward the same decision, but we need to emphasize the suitable path and present in a suitable manner to the audience.
 Recently, \citet{han_which_2022} considered from a local function approximation perspective and stated a ``no free lunch'' theorem for explanations -- an explanation cannot be faithful in all possible neighborhoods simultaneously.
-A similar argument applies to the situated explanation problem: an NLE cannot be faithful in all possible situations.
-A contemporaneous work, \citet{feng_learning_2022}, formulates a contextual bandit problem and lets explanation systems learn the users' needs in each scenario.
+A similar argument applies to the situated explanation problem: an NLE cannot be faithful in all possible situations. \citet{feng_learning_2022} formulates a contextual bandit problem and lets explanation systems learn the users' needs in each scenario.

-\paragraph{Explanation vs. reasoning} Recently, automatic reasoning has attracted increasing discussions.
-We consider explanation to be a distinct task from reasoning, and explanation deserves a separate suite of tools to solve.
-This is because explanation is a process of communication whereas reason is a construction of logic.
-Admittedly, many recently proposed methods, especially those involving PLMs, e.g., chain-of-thought \citep{wei2022chain} and maieutic prompting \citep{jung2022maieutic}, can be applied to improve performance in both reasoning and explanations.
+\paragraph{Explanation involves more than reasoning} Recently, automatic reasoning has attracted increasing discussions.
+We consider explanation to be a more general task than reasoning, and explanation deserves more tools to solve.
+This is because explanation is a process of communication, which involves more than just the construction of logic.
+Many recently proposed methods, especially those involving PLMs, e.g., chain-of-thought \citep{wei2022chain} and maieutic prompting \citep{jung2022maieutic}, can be applied to improve performance in both reasoning and explanations.
 However, we note that evaluating communication procedures involves both subjective and objective aspects -- and the former is probably more important -- but the evaluation of logical arguments only involves the objective aspect.